diehlpk/diehlpk.github.io/cv/index.md

 ##### Publications

 ###### In preparation

+####### Computaitonal Mathematics

-1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (accpeted)
+1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (accpeted to Journal of Peridynamics and Nonlocal Modeling)
-1. From Piz Daint to the Stars: Simulation of Stellar Mergers using High-Level Abstractions, (accepted) [Preprint](https://arxiv.org/abs/1908.03121)
-1. Deploying Task-based Runtime Systems on Single Board Computer Clusters
 1. An overview for coupling finite elements with peridynamics
+1. On the treatment of boundary conditions for bond-based peridynamic models

+####### Computer Science

+1. From Piz Daint to the Stars: Simulation of Stellar Mergers using High-Level Abstractions, (accepted to SC19) [Preprint](https://arxiv.org/abs/1908.03121)
 1. Moving into the future - ensuring deep compatibility between OpenMP and AMTs
-1. Energy consumption of AMT-based Machine Learning on conventional systems and Raspberry PI
-1. Scheduling optimization of parallel linear algebra algorithms using Supervised Learning
+1. Scheduling optimization of parallel linear algebra algorithms using Supervised Learning.
+[Preprint](https://arxiv.org/abs/1909.03947)

 ###### Journal articles
 1. I. Tabiai, G. Tkachev, P. Diehl, S. Frey, T. Ertl, D. Therrieault, and M. Lévesque, Hybrid image processing approach for autonomous crack area detection and tracking using